sarahciston/shequalifies/posts/field2-dataIds.md

 scale, honesty/morality, imperialist
 >"quantum media can work in service of large-scale imperial or national claims of rights and authority, but they can also attest to the honesty, reputation, and labor of individuals.
 This is a critical feature of quantum media: their flexibility to operate across a range of scales."
 (129)

->"processes and media for political arithmetic were a well-integrated part of fifteenth-century Incan statecraft, , suggesting that these textile-based censuses were an even earlier innovation (perhaps in the eleventh or twelfth century). [...]
+>"processes and media for political arithmetic were a well-integrated part of fifteenth-century Incan statecraft, suggesting that these textile-based censuses were an even earlier innovation (perhaps in the eleventh or twelfth century). [...]
 Incan officials used quipu ["a system of cords and knots, frequently made of cotton and dyed in a variety of colors"] to record and preserve censuses of newly colonized communities, track the productivity of mines, communicate the composition of workforces, and track and calculate tributes owed by colonized communities."
 (42)
 >"Other communities used three-dimensional textiles and other forms of visual representation to accomplish many of the same goals.
 Despite the radically different materials, each of the census traditions is deeply tied to statecraft, colonial oversight, and systems of taxation and management, suggesting that the process of enumeration is foundational while the media are variable."
-(43)
+(Wernimont 2018, 43)

 >“the kinds of labor that the body-being-counted does for others” (Wernimont 2018, 9) normalizing, who counts, moral status